Who We Are

 Our team of researchers explore evidence-based assessments and interventions for anxiety, building science that can help improve treatment for children and adolescents in community and clinical settings.
 Read more about our director, graduate students, research assistants, research coordinators and collaborators.

-Emily is a first-year clinical psychology doctoral student in the BRAVE Lab.
-After receiving her BA in psychology from Cornell University, she pursued an Intramural Research Training Award fellowship in Daniel Pine's section on development and affective neuroscience at the National Institute of Mental Health.
+Emily (she/her) is a third-year clinical psychology doctoral student in the BRAVE Lab.
+After graduating with a BA in psychology from Cornell University, she pursued an Intramural Research Training Award fellowship in Daniel Pine's Section on Development and Affective Neuroscience at the National Institute of Mental Health.

-Broadly, her research interests include understanding the cognitive and social mechanisms underlying the development of anxiety and related disorders and leveraging these findings to inform behavioral interventions for children and adolescents.
+Her research interests include understanding the cognitive and social mechanisms underlying the development and maintenance of anxiety disorders and leveraging these findings to inform behavioral interventions for youth.
+Specifically, she is interested in understanding how perceptions of social support can buffer against experiences of social acceptance and rejection.

 BRAVE Lab Collaborators